Diabetes: Counting Carbs if You Don't Use InsulinSkip to the navigation

 Other helpful suggestions

-Here are some other suggestions that will help you count carbohydrate:
+Here are some other suggestions that will help you count carbohydrates:

 - Read food labels for carbohydrate content.
 Notice the serving size shown on the package.